Introductory X-Ray Training, 72 hours

 (20 hours) This is the foundation portion of the course, and the only part that has a scheduled date and time.

-These live sessions will be offered approximately once a month.
+These live sessions will be offered multiple times throughout the year.
 You have one year from your first day of Zoom class to complete the entire course and take the final exam.

 Friday: 9am – 6pm